wakim/kotlin-mvp-starter/README.md

-# Android Project Template with RxJava, Dagger2 and Retrofit
+# Android Project Template with RxJava, Dagger2 and Retrofit in Kotlin Language

 All dependencies added to this project template: